 The Company's investing activities provided cash flows totalling \$89.1 million and \$19.1 million during the six months ended June 30, 1996 and 1995, respectively, and \$234.5 million and \$130.8 million during the years ended December 31, 1994 and 1993, respectively, while during the year ended December 31, 1995 cash flows from investing activities utilized \$474.5 million.
 During the foregoing periods, cash flows from investing activities were provided primarily by principal payments on discounted loans and loans held for investment, maturities of and principal payments received on securities available for sale and proceeds from sales of securities available for sale, discounted loans, loans held for investment and real estate owned, and cash flows from investing activities were primarily utilized to purchase and originate discounted loans and loans held for investment and purchase securities available for sale.
-During 1995, purchases and originations of discounted loans and loans held for investment and purchase discounted loans and loans held for investment and purchase discounted loans and loans held for investment and purchase discounted loans and loans held for investment and purchases of securities available for sale aggregated \$818.6 million and \$934.2 million, respectively, and were the principal reasons why net cash was used in investing activities during this period.
+During 1995, purchases and originations of discounted loans and loans held for investment and purchases of securities available for sale aggregated \$818.6 million and \$934.2 million, respectively, and were the principal reasons why net cash was used in investing activities during this